How the IRS Evaluates 409A Valuations During Audits

 - Prepared using certain illiquid startup valuation frameworks

 In practice, most startups rely on independent third-party valuations to establish safe harbor.
+(For cost and provider considerations, see: 409A Valuation Services: How to Choose the Right Provider.)

-1. Valuation Methodology
+1. Was an Appropriate Valuation Methodology Used?

 Common accepted methods include: